unoptimalsuperstructure/VisuAL-1/README.md

 - (3D Visualiser, Web App) Sometimes, object shadows will linger in their previous position even when the physical object has been reset.

 # Changelog
+v0.1.3c -> v0.1.4a
+- No actual new features to image processing yet, just UI tweaks and image preview resizing ability
+- Placeholder for numerical stability - implemented classical Gaussian Elimination and Gram-Schmidt.
+To be updated with more features later.

 v0.1.3b -> v0.1.3c
 - Bug fixes